-She advocates equal opportunities and engages in initiatives such as Women in Music Information Retrieval (WiMIR) and the Allyship program at CHI.
+She advocates equal opportunities, is a member of the working group on equal opportunities (AKG), and engages in initiatives such as Women in Music Information Retrieval (WiMIR) and the Allyship program at CHI.

 Doctoral degree in Social and Economic Sciences (Business Informatics), 2009